apache/flink/docs/content/docs/dev/table/procedures.md

 Please note:

-* The first parameter of the method `call` should always be `ProcedureContext` which provides the method `getExecutionEnvironment` to get a `StreamExecutionEnvironment` to enable to run a Flink Job
+* The first parameter of the method `call` should always be `ProcedureContext` which provides the method `getExecutionEnvironment` to get a `StreamExecutionEnvironment` for running a Flink Job
 * The return type should always be an array, like `int[]`, `String[]`, etc

 More detail can be found in the Java doc of the class `org.apache.flink.table.procedures.Procedure`.